MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 ![Firebase - Create Project](../media/tutorials/firebase-create-project.png)

-You will be redirected to the new project dashboard.
+You will be redirected to the **New Project** dashboard.
 Add a new Android application to the project by selecting the area as shown in the following picture.

 ![Firebase - Add Firebase to Android app](../media/tutorials/firebase-add-to-android-app.png)